Water meter vs rates- which is cheaper to run water?

 - How many showers or baths do people in your household take per day?

-Regardless of how you pay for your water, everyone should aim to reduce water usage.
+Regardless of how you pay for your water, everyone should aim to reduce their water usage.

 So use the tips below when it comes to everyday things like washing the dishes, showering and brushing your teeth to keep water usage low.